How

 are affected and need time to stabilize.

-So, as you can see the answer to how long does alcohol stay in
+So, as you can see the answer to how long alcohol is in your

-your body or system is based upon the intent of the person asking
+body is based upon the intent of the person asking the question.

-the question.
-It is important to know your own intent to see which
+It is important to know your own intent to see which category

 |